ProseMirror/buildhelper/README.md

  - Run the TypeScript compiler, catching the output in memory.

+ - Fails the build on TypeScript errors with the `--type-check` flag.

  - Run rollup and rollup-plugin-dts on the result to emit the CommonJS and ES modules, as well as a bundled `.d.ts` file, to `dist/`.